Darwinism refuted by adverse selection experiments

 difficult to reproduce must have a much higher risk of genetic

-defects than normal.
+defects than normal ones.
 As far as I know, this is not the case!

-Fecundity nowadays is much lower than a few decades ago in
+Human fecundity nowadays is much lower than a few decades ago

-many countries (especially in south east Asia).
+in many countries (especially in South East Asia).
 Do you explain it

 also by a decrease in variation?
 (There is always an infinity of ad